 You should also prepare answers to general interview questions before arriving.
-Here's more information on mock interview questions including sample questions and answers you can review to get ready for your interview.
+Here's more information on these types of general interview questions, including sample questions and answers you can review to get ready for your interview.

 If you have a mock interview to prepare for a specific job or career field, also review these job-specific interview questions.

-If you're not in a situation where you can participate in a mock interview with a professional counselor you can recruit a family member or friend to help you practice interviewing.
+If you're not in a situation where you can participate in a mock interview with a professional counselor, you can recruit a family member or friend to help you practice interviewing.
 The more you prepare, the more comfortable you will be with interviewing.
-Here's more on how to get ready for an interview.

 Online Mock Interviews